intel/he-toolkit/he-samples/examples/psi/README.md

 ## How it works
 PSI example uses [HElib library](https://github.com/homenc/HElib) to compute intersection of two given sets that were encrypted with BGV scheme, so it will return all the elements that are common to both sets.

-The program reads words from client and server set and computes a hash value for each word.
+The program reads words from client and server sets and computes a hash value for each word.
 The hash value, an integer binary representation is encoded as a polynomial with the coefficients in binary {0,1}.

 The encoded set for the client is encrypted, then intersection is computed and finally, the result is decrypted.
 The program keeps a translation table for the client set of which hashes goes with which word, so that returned hashes can be translated back to words.